-In this paper, we provide detailed analyses of the Bitcoin network and its main participants.
-We build a novel database using a large number of public and proprietary sources to link Bitcoin addresses to real entities and develop an extensive suite of algorithms to extract information about the behavior of the main market participants.
-We conduct three major pieces of analysis of the Bitcoin eco-system.
-First, we analyze the transaction volume and network structure of the main participants on the blockchain.
-Second, we document the concentration and regional composition of the miners which are the backbone of the verification protocol and ensure the integrity of the blockchain ledger.
-Finally, we analyze the ownership concentration of the largest holders of Bitcoin.
+In this paper, we provide a detailed analysis of the Bitcoin network.
+We build a novel Bitcoin database and develop a methodology for identifying information about the main market participants.
+We conduct three major pieces of analysis that focus on the core functions of the new architecture: We document the transaction volumes and network structure of the main participants, the concentration and regional composition of miners which ensure the integrity of the blockchain ledger, and finally, the ownership concentration of the largest Bitcoin holders.
+We show that the Bitcoin eco-system is still dominated by large and concentrated players.